 My favorite beaches are Folly Beach and Sullivan’s Island, although it’s hard to go wrong with any beach when the mood strikes.

 No daily task will go by without some sight of water, which is really nice — especially as sunset.
 I’ve traveled extensively and have to admit that South Carolina sunsets are something else (bias aside).

-Living in Charleston feels like the closest thing we have to European living in the country.
+Living in Charleston feels like the closest thing we have to European living in America.
 Folks are all for buying local produce and supporting local businesses, which is why farmer’s markets are so popular.

 There’s something so romantic about walking around from one bustling stall to the next in search of ingredients for the week’s meal.
 It’s something I wish more cities offered.

 Living in Charleston there is an abundance of farmers markets and their delicious fresh produce.

 - Charleston Farmers Market: Located in the heart of downtown Charleston, the Charleston Farmers Market is one of the most popular and beloved markets in the city.
 It takes place every Saturday morning, typically from April through December, in Marion Square.
 The market features an impressive array of fresh produce, including fruits, vegetables, herbs, and flowers.
 You can also find local seafood, baked goods, artisanal crafts, and live music, creating a lively and enjoyable atmosphere.

 - Mount Pleasant Farmers Market: Just across the Cooper River from downtown Charleston, the Mount Pleasant Farmers Market is another fantastic option for fresh and locally-sourced products.
 Held every Tuesday afternoon from April to September, this market offers a diverse selection of fruits, vegetables, honey, jams, and more.
 It’s an excellent spot to pick up ingredients for a delicious meal or to simply enjoy a leisurely stroll through the booths.